Same-sex marriage in Nepal: Recognition of marriages performed abroad

-In December 2016, Leslie Louise Melnyk, an American citizen who had married her partner Suman Pant, a Nepalese national, in California the year prior, applied for a "Non-Tourist Visa" ("NT Visa") with the Department of Immigration (DOIM) as the dependant of a Nepalese citizen.
+In December 2016, Leslie Louise Melnyk, a U.S. citizen who had married her partner Suman Pant, a Nepalese national, in California the year prior, applied for a "Non-Tourist Visa" ("NT Visa") with the Department of Immigration (DOIM) as the dependant of a Nepalese citizen.
 While the DOIM had initially accepted the request for the visa, it backtracked after media began reporting on the story.
-The DOIM denied their application on the ground that Nepali law did not recognize same-sex marriage.
-The couple filed a lawsuit with the Supreme Court in March 2017 requiring the DOIM to issue an NT Visa to Melnyk.
-The court issued its judgement on 23 October 2017 in Suman Pant v.
-Ministry of Home Affairs et. al., ruling that under Rule 8(1)(h) of the Immigration Rules a foreign national who submits a valid marriage license with a Nepali citizen is eligible to obtain an NT Visa as a dependant.
-The Supreme Court further ruled that the Immigration Rules do not specify that a foreign national applying for an NT Visa must either be of the same or opposite gender.
+The DOIM denied their application on the grounds that Nepali law did not recognize same-sex marriage.
+The couple filed a lawsuit with the Supreme Court in March 2017 requiring the DOIM to issue a dependent visa to Melnyk.
+The court issued its judgement in Suman Pant v.
+Ministry of Home Affairs et al. on 23 October 2017, ruling that under the Immigration Rules a foreign national who submits a valid marriage license with a Nepali citizen is eligible to obtain an "NT Visa" as a dependant.
+The Supreme Court further held that the rules do not specify that a foreign national applying for an "NT Visa" must either be of the same or opposite gender.
 It also ruled that Suman Pant, as a member of a "gender and sexual minority", is entitled to the fundamental right to live a life with dignity without discrimination under the Constitution of Nepal.

-On 20 March 2023, the Supreme Court issued a ruling ordering the government to recognize the marriage of Nepali national Adhip Pokharel and German national Tobias Volz performed in Germany in 2018 and to issue a spousal visa to Volz.
+On 20 March 2023, the Supreme Court issued a ruling ordering the government to recognize the marriage of Nepali national Adhip Pokharel and German national Tobias Volz and to issue a spousal visa to Volz.
 Judges Hari Prasad Phuyal and Tank Bahadur Moktan also directed the government to draft legislation for full marriage equality in Nepal, declaring laws banning same-sex marriage to be unconstitutional and discriminatory.
 After marrying in Germany in October 2018, the couple moved to Nepal, and attempted to have their marriage recognized by immigration authorities.
 Volz applied for a spousal visa citing the Supreme Court's ruling in Suman Pant; however, the Department of Immigration rejected his application.
 Consequently, the couple filed a lawsuit, Adhip Pokharel & Tobias Volz v.
-Ministry of Home Affairs & Department of Immigration, with the Supreme Court of Nepal to have their marriage recognized.

-The Supreme Court held on 20 March that the equality and equal protection clause of the Nepali Constitution guarantees equal rights to sexual and gender minorities, and criticised the Department of Immigration for not abiding by their previous judgement in Suman Pant.
+Ministry of Home Affairs & Department of Immigration, with the Supreme Court to have their marriage recognized.
+The Supreme Court held on 20 March that the equality and equal protection clause of the Nepali Constitution guarantees equal rights to "gender and sexual minorities", and criticised the Department of Immigration for not abiding by their previous judgement in Suman Pant.
 The court ordered the department to amend its visa forms to cover same-sex couples, and ordered the government to amend all discriminatory provisions in existing legislation, including marriage and inheritance laws.